randdusing/cordova-plugin-bluetoothle/readme.md

 ## Limitations / Issues ##

-* Windows support is limited
+* Disconnect and quickly reconnecting can cause issues on Android.
+Add a small timeout.
-* Disconnecting and quickly reconnecting causes issues on Android.
-The device becomes connected again, but then quickly disconnects.
-Adding a timeout before reconnecting fixed the issue for me.
-I'm not sure if this is a problem with the plugin, Android's Bluetooth LE implementation or Android itself.
+* Indication type subscription hasn't been well .
-* For subscribing, indication hasn't been tested.
+* OS X is still experimental.
+I'm experiencing some problems, but may be related to Cordova itself.

 ## Upgrade 2.x to 3.x ##